Did you know that your bank passwords, WhatsApp messages, and credit card transactions are protected because of prime numbers?

 Skipping Even Iterations for Efficiency

-In addition to reducing the range of iterations by checking up to √n, another optimization to improve primality testing is skipping even numbers after checking for divisibility by 2.
-Since any even number greater than 2 is not prime (as it is divisible by 2), we can avoid unnecessary checks for even numbers, thus further improving efficiency.
+In addition to decreasing the number of iterations by checking divisibility, up to √n, another way to optimize the primality test is to skip even numbers altogether after doing the divisibility test for 2.
+That is, no even number greater than 2 is prime since all even numbers are divisible by 2; thus, we can eliminate them from testing, enhancing efficiency.

 - Before entering the loop, we first check if the number nn is divisible by 2.
 If it is, and n>2n>2, we immediately return False, since any even number greater than 2 is not prime.